PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 Pests that the plant tends to suffer from.
 Select the cards to learn more about each of the pests including: Plants affected, Identification, Damage, prevention, Physical controls, and Chemical controls.

 #### Diseases
 Diseases that the plant tends to suffer from.
-Select the cards to learn more about each of the diseases including: Plants affected, Identification, Damage, Prevention, Physical controls, and Chemical controls<br /><br />
+Select the cards to learn more about each of the diseases including: Plants affected, Identification, Damage, Prevention, Physical controls, and Chemical controls

 #### Beneficial Critters
 Insects and animals that offer benefits to the plant.
 Select the cards to learn more about each of the beneficial critters including: Common species, Why they're helpful, Identification, and How to attract them <br /><br />